stav/sirem/docs/FILTERING_GUIDE.md

 - Click any role button to add `r:[role_type]` to the filter
 - Displays role types in user-friendly format (e.g., "medicare client" instead of "medicare_client")

+### Tag Filters

+- Dynamically loads all active tags from the database
+- Click any tag button to add `t:[tag_label]` to the filter
+- Tags are organized by categories and displayed alphabetically

 ## Best Practices

 ### 1. Start Broad, Then Narrow